-If you are afraid to change careers, read this story about one of my clients and how he worked through making an important decision to move forward with a new career.
+If you are afraid to change careers, this article goes into depth with some tips on how you can step out of fear and into the career change that you really desire.
+Dealing with fear of failure as well as fear of change is a real concern for so many people and I share a real story about one of my clients and how he worked through making an important decision to move forward with his new career.

 What seemed like a young and upcoming professional who had his new career all sewn up neatly, is a man who is wrought with anxiety over the fact that he must change his career but is verbally telling me that he is afraid of this change.